20 Most Frequently Asked Questions About Tofu (And Answers)

 20. What’s the Best Way to Enjoy Tofu?

-However you love it!
-Grill it, crisp it, blend it into creamy sauces—or turn it into something totally new.
+However, you like!
+Grill it, crisp it, blend it into creamy sauces, or bake it into something new.

-Tofu isn’t just a substitute—it’s a staple shaped by centuries of tradition, global creativity, and quiet resilience.
-Whether you’re plant-based, flexitarian, or simply curious, tofu offers something powerful: nourishment that’s kind to your body, your palate, and the planet.
+Tofu isn’t just a substitute—it’s a centuries-old staple that nourishes both people and planet.
+Whether you’re vegan, flexitarian, or simply curious, tofu offers something powerful: health, flavour, and sustainability on your plate.